Nepal Buddhist Tour Lumbini

 After 4 hours of drive from Palpa, we reach Pokhara.

-Panoramic vistas of the Annapurna Mountains welcome us as we step into Pokhara.
-We will be escorted to our hotel in Lakeside, Pokhara, for the night.
+As we step into Pokhara, we are welcomed by panoramic vistas of the Annapurna Mountains.
+We will then be escorted to our hotel in Lakeside, Pokhara, for the night.

 Pokhara is stationed in the lap of gigantic Annapurna massifs.
 If the weather is clear enough, you will have an alluring gaze at these towering massifs from your hotel room itself.

-Pokhara has a humid weather for the most of the year.
-The Phewa Lake, located in the city’s outskirts, provides a natural ambiance in Pokhara.
+Pokhara has humid weather for most of the year.
+The Phewa Lake, located on the city’s outskirts, provides a natural ambiance.

-We start by visiting the famous Peace Pagoda stupa located above the hill right next to Phewa Lake.
-This stupa stands as a symbol of tranquility, unity, and global peace.
+We start by visiting the famous Peace Pagoda, which is located above the hill next to Phewa Lake.
+This stupa symbolizes tranquility, unity, and global peace.

-It resembles the white stupa you have earlier seen in Lumbini.
-There is a huge garden in the yard of this stupa.
-4 statues of Buddha are embedded in the stupa, which sits meditating in all directions.
+It resembles the white stupa you saw earlier in Lumbini.
+It has a massive garden in its yard.
+Four Buddha statues are embedded in the stupa, which sits meditating in all directions.

 The serene view seen from this stupa will take your breath away.
 You will have panoramic views of Annapurna massifs consisting of Machapuchare (Fishtail) (6,993 m), Annapurna I (8,091m), Annapurna II (7,937m), Annapurna III: Altitude – (7,555 m) and Annapurna IV (7,525 m).